-Why we’re consulting with Canadians
+Why we consulted with Canadians

 Every five years, the Bank of Canada and the federal government agree on the Bank’s approach to monetary policy.
 Each time the agreement is renewed, we look at how we might improve our approach.
 The current review has three priorities:

-- Compare our current approach to potential alternatives
+- compare our current approach to potential alternatives

-- Ensure we have the right tools to do the job
+- ensure we have the right tools to do the job

-- Assess how our approach works with fiscal and financial stability policies
+- assess how our approach works with fiscal and financial stability policies

 Even more ways to learn